 iBasso DC-01

 Volume Control

-What iBasso have developed is a small app called iBasso UAC which allows the DC01 to bypass any default SRC implementation and instead deliver a 64-Bit digital Bit-Perfect volume control system.
+What iBasso has developed is a small app called iBasso UAC which allows the DC01 to bypass any default SRC implementation and instead deliver a 64-bit digital Bit-Perfect volume control system.

-It has a few handy features also allowing both software or touched based volume control as well as the usual physical volume rockers on your phone.
+It has a few handy features also allowing both software or touch-based volume control as well as the usual physical volume rockers on your phone.
 The app will also save your last known memory adjustment when you power up the DC01 again and use the app.

+iBasso DC-01